Yassougou

 Yassougou is a village in the Coalla Department of Gnagna Province in eastern Burkina Faso.
-In 2005 the village had an estimated population of 658.

 Geography

 Yassougou – which is an agro-pastoral locality dispersed in several residential centers located on the left bank of the Faga River – is located approximately 10 km southeast of Coalla.

 Health and education

 The closest health center to Yassougou is the Coalla health and social promotion center (CSPS).